 Comfortable walking shoes are appropriate for the cobblestone streets.
 A light jacket and an umbrella will come in handy for the Summer and Fall months as the rainy season can extend from June through October.
 It can be cool to cold in December and January, so layered clothing is best during these months.
 The warmest months are April and May.

 It is especially important to remember that you are at a high altitude.
 Guanajuato centro is at 6583 feet, and the Inn stands at nearly 7200 feet.
 It will take you at least a day to acclimate, so go slow and enjoy your first day.
 Drink lots of water.

 Tourist crime occurs infrequently, and personal safety is essentially a matter of taking the usual common sense precautions.

-Buses - There are first class buses that run between the major cities in Mexico, including Guanajuato, Guadalajara and Mexico City.
+Buses - There are first class buses, such as ETN or Primera Plus, that run between the major cities in Mexico, including Guanajuato, Guadalajara and Mexico City.
 Smaller bus lines, such as Flecha Amarilla, run between smaller cities such as Guanajuato and Dolores Hidalgo and San Miguel de Allende.

-Private Drivers – Our bed & breakfasts and hotels has a list of private drivers available to take guests around the city and between neighboring cities.
+Private Drivers – There are private drivers available to take guests around the city and between neighboring cities.
 There are also transportation companies that can arrange to take groups of 6 or more.

 Taxis – Local taxi service is inexpensive and can sometimes take guests between neighboring cities.
 Airport taxi service is required for all arriving guests, unless a local taxi service or private driver is registered with the airport.